alexgomes09/SIRIWaveView/README.md

 - waveAmount = number of waves
 - waveColor = color of the wave
-- waveFrequency = the frequent the waves are
+- waveFrequency = how frequent the waves are
 - waveHeight - maximum height of center wave)
 - waveInitialPhaseOffset - if you would like to start wave in different position than default
 - wavePhaseShift = how fast wave would be shifting towards end.